 There are approximately nine million people in the UK who are deaf or hard of hearing.
 More than half of people over the age of 60 years old have a hearing loss, which is usually related to the ageing process.

 can happen to anyone.
 It’s described as any incident or pattern of incidents that are: controlling, coercive, threatening, violent.

 Concerned about drug use in your local area?
 Worried about your own or someone you love’s use of drugs or alcohol?
 Support and advice is available.

-> Sensible precautions you can take to make yourself less likely to be the victim of crimes such as fraud or scams.
+Sensible precautions you can take to make yourself less likely to be the victim of crimes such as fraud or scams.
+How to report fraud.

-> Loan sharks are unlicensed money lenders who often charge very high interest rates and sometimes use threats and violence to frighten people who can’t pay back their loan
+Loan sharks are unlicensed money lenders who often charge very high interest rates and sometimes use threats and violence to frighten people who can’t pay back their loan

-> Neighbourhood Watches are ran by volunteers to help make sure the area remains safe and to prevent crime.
+Neighbourhood Watches are ran by volunteers to help make sure the area remains safe and to prevent crime.
 There may be a Neighbourhood Watch in your local area.

 If you have a problem with noise in your neighbourhood there are several courses of action you can take, depending upon the seriousness of the problem.